openobserve/openobserve-docs/docs/guide/telemetry.md

 ## How do I disable telemetry collection

-You can set environment variable OO_TELEMETRY=false to disable telemetry collection
+You can set environment variable ZO_TELEMETRY=false to disable telemetry collection

 ## Do I need to know anything else?